cert-manager/website/content/docs/projects/trust-manager/README.md

 ## Usage

-trust-manager is intentionally simple, and adds one new Kubernetes `CustomResourceDefintion`: `Bundle`.
+trust-manager is intentionally simple, adding just one new Kubernetes `CustomResourceDefintion`: `Bundle`.

-A `Bundle` represents a set of PEM-encoded X.509 certificates that should be distributed and made available across the cluster. `Bundle`s are cluster scoped.
+A `Bundle` represents a set of X.509 certificates that should be distributed across a cluster.

-Users specify a list of `sources`, which trust-manager will query and concatenate certificate data from.
+All `Bundle`s are cluster scoped.

-The only other required field is the `target`, which describes how and where the resulting bundle will be written.
+`Bundle`s comprise a list of `sources` from which trust-manager will assemble the final bundle, along with a `target` describing how and where the resulting bundle will be written.

 An example `Bundle` might look like this: